ais-one/cookbook/README-v2.md

 # TO FIX

 ## In Progress

+0. Default methods
+ - after each mutating operation
+ - onRowClick
 1. reloads
- TODO NOW ALSO - Default methods after each mutating operation

 - delete
  * paginate form